-After matriculation is complete, students may access campus as they like.
+After matriculation is complete, students may access campus and university resources.
 First-year orientation, however, does not begin until the second week of September.
-Information about department orientation events are available in the New Student Orientation Canvas Site.
-During orientation, students will meet their classmates, faculty, staff, and other graduate students.
+During orientation, students will meet members of their cohort, as well as faculty, staff, and other graduate students.
 This approximately week-long event includes information sessions, academic resources, trainings, student panels, tours, research talks, and social events.
 A tentative schedule will be released in early-August through the Canvas site.
-We expect every student to attend all scheduled sessions.
+We expect every student to attend all scheduled sessions but you may reach out to the ADGS for exceptions to this policy.

 Prior to matriculation, we will provide you with access to the Orientation Week Canvas site.
 This will also give you access to the important resources and documents:

-- Orientation Documents: There are a large number of documents that you need to complete in your first few weeks in the department. - eReserves: We provide a Canvas directory containing supplemental background reading for those interested in preparing for Fall courses.
+- Orientation Documents: There are a large number of documents you need to complete in your first few weeks in the department. - eReserves: We provide a Canvas directory containing supplemental background reading for those interested in preparing for Fall courses.
 This includes some selections from introductory MSE texts, as well as undergraduate thermodynamics texts. - Faculty Research Presentations: During orientation week, faculty will present on the groups' research and describe open projects for graduate students.
 Some professors will provide us with PDF versions of their talks, which will be uploaded here. - MSE Bridge Resource: We will provide a link to an (under construction) interactive electronic resource introduces/reviews content that will help students prepare for their Fall core courses.
 This resource has four important chapters: - 1.
 Description and intended outcomes of the core courses. - 2.
-A brief introduction to the field of Materials Sceince and Engineering - 3.
-An primer to MSE-flavored thermodynamic concepts. - 4.
+A brief introduction to the field of Materials Science and Engineering - 3.
+An primer to MSE-focused thermodynamic concepts. - 4.
 An introduction to crystal structure and symmetry

-The MSE Bridge resource was first launched in 2023 and is still under construction.
+The MSE Bridge resource was partially launched in 2023 and is still under construction.
 We invite current students to contribute - please reach out to Pr.
 Emery to gain editor access to the document.

 The Canvas site is active for your entire first year.
 We also use this site to promote tutorials or other events.

 For move-in and housing, both TGS and the Materials Science Student Association (MSSA) are helpful resources.